justastranger/CarcassSpark/README.md

 MindFusion LLC has compiled a custom set of assemblies so that this project didn't need a license key.
 These assemblies only allow this project to not need the license key.
 I've been granted permission to redistribute these binaries with the source code so that y'all can use it to compile the program too :)

 # Images
-In order to display the vanilla images, you will need to extract and sort them yourselves (unless permission is granted to redistribute the images).
+In order to display the vanilla images, you will need to extract and sort them yourself (unless permission is granted to redistribute the images).

+I've found that uTinyRipper works wonderfully for this purpose.
+It takes a bit of time to export everything and exports all the resources and metadata, but everything is pre-sorted and it's fairly easy to delete everything that's not a .png file.

 The toolkit will look for these images in `Cultist Simulator/cultistsimulator_Data/StreamingAssets/content/core/images/`
  - Aspect icons in `images/icons40/aspects`